 Always double-check your conversions, especially when accuracy is crucial.
 Whether you're adjusting a recipe, conducting a scientific experiment, or preparing for an international trade, verifying your calculations can prevent costly errors.

 Use a different method to double-check your work, such as using a different conversion tool or performing the calculation manually.
-This helps ensure that your final answer is correct and reliable.
+Worth adding: this helps confirm that your final answer is correct and reliable.
 Attention to detail can save time and resources in the long run.

 Real-World Examples